-Corporations.
 Montana corporations are subject to Montana’s corporation license tax at a flat rate of 6.75% of taxable income.

-Example: For the 2012 tax year, your Montana corporation had taxable income of $100,000.
-Other things being equal, the corporation will owe Montana corporation license tax in the amount of $6,750 (6.75% of $100,000).
+Example: For the 2018 tax year, your Montana corporation had taxable income of $100,000.
+Other things being equal, the corporation will owe Montana corporate income tax in the amount of $6,750 (6.75% of $100,000).

-Example: For the 2012 tax year, your Montana S corporation had net income of $100,000.
+Example: For the 2018 tax year, your Montana S corporation had net income of $100,000.
 The $100,000 will be allocated to you and your fellow shareholders, and you will each pay tax on your own portions on your respective state tax returns.
 The rate will vary depending on your overall taxable income for the year.

-Limited Liability Companies (LLCs).
 Like S corporations, standard LLCs are pass-through entities and are not required to pay income tax to either the federal government or the State of Montana.
 Instead, income from the business is distributed to individual LLC members, who then pay federal and state taxes on the amount distributed to them.

-Example: For the 2012 tax year, your multi-member LLC, which has the default tax classification of partnership, had net income of $100,000.
+Example: For the 2018 tax year, your multi-member LLC, which has the default tax classification of partnership, had net income of $100,000.
 The $100,000 in net income will be divvied up between you and your fellow LLC members, and you will each pay tax on your own portions on your respective state tax returns.
 The rate will vary depending on your overall taxable income for the year.

-Partnerships.
 Income from partnerships is distributed to the individual partners, who then pay tax on the amount distributed to them on both their federal and state tax returns.

-Example: For the 2012 tax year, your partnership had net income of $100,000.
+Example: For the 2018 tax year, your partnership had net income of $100,000.
 The $100,000 in net income will be divvied up between you and your fellow partners, and you will each pay tax on your respective portions on your respective state tax returns.
 The rate will vary depending on your overall taxable income for the year.

-Sole Proprietorships.
 Income from your business will be distributed to you as the sole proprietor, and you will pay tax to the state on that income.

 Example: For the 2012 tax year, your sole proprietorship had net income of $100,000.
 The $100,000 in net income is distributed to you personally, and you pay tax on that income on your individual state tax return.
 The rate will vary depending on your overall taxable income for the year.

 Our primary focus here is on businesses operating solely in Montana.
-However, if you’re doing business in several states, you should be aware that your business may be considered to have “nexus” with those states, and therefore may be obligated to pay taxes in those states.
+However, if you’re doing business in several states, you should be aware that your business may be considered to have nexus with those states, and therefore may be obligated to pay taxes in those states.
 Also, if your business was formed or is located in another state, but generates income in Montana, it may be subject to Montana taxes.
 The rules for taxation of multistate businesses, including what constitutes nexus with a state for the purpose of various taxes, are complicated.
 If you run such a business, you should consult with a tax professional.